slatex/lmhtools/README.md

 SMGLOM Scripts
 ===

-This folder contains three scripts for analyzing *smglom* based on the *.tex* in the repositories:
+This folder contains three scripts for analyzing *smglom* based on the *.tex* files in the repositories:
 * `smglom_harvest.py` collects information about modules, symbols, verbalizations, ...
 * `smglom_debug.py` looks for inconsistencies in the data and prints them (e.g. verbalizations for non-existent symbols)
 * `smglom_stats.py` prints statistics about *smglom*

 ### Requirements